openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 time to exhaust the enemy, or reversing time to close wounds, the Chronomage is able to use their mastery over the fourth dimension to gain an advantage in any situation.
-They make use of the *boon focus* feat to invoke these beneficial baleful effects in a field around them or an ally. *Attribute substitution* protects their fragile physical forms, which are neither strong nor agile outside of their powers.
+They make use of the *boon focus* feat to invoke these beneficial and baleful effects in a field around them or an ally. *Attribute substitution* protects their fragile physical forms, which are neither strong nor agile outside of their powers.
 When enemies incur their wrath, the Chronomage hyperlapses time within a foe’s body, hastening the entropic decay of bones and flesh.